 Photo licensed via Creative Commons via Flickr member grongar

 When it comes to the main dish, the Hanukkah menu will often include brisket or chicken.
-Brisket is among the tougher cuts of beef, so a slow cooking method is best for breaking down the tendons in the meat and making it tender while also preserving its flavor.
+Brisket is among the tougher cuts of beef, so a slow cooking method is best for breaking down the tendons in the meat and making it tender while also preserving flavor.
 Braising the meat in a broth and vegetable mixture are fantastic ways of preparing brisket.
-Here’s a brisket recipe.

-It is also customary to eat dairy foods on Hanukkah.
-As the story goes, following the attack on the Temple, a town beauty named Judith charmed her way into the enemy camp bearing gifts of wine and cheese.
+As the story goes, following the attack on the Temple, a woman named Judith charmed her way into the enemy camp bearing gifts of wine and cheese.
 Once the leader had indulged to the point of passing out, Judith beheaded him.
 Without a leader, the camp disbanded.
 Eating dairy products is a way of commemorating this brave woman’s part on the Maccabee victory.

 This egg-rich bread is like the golden crown on a Hanukkah feast.
-Traditionally, it is braided before it is baked, giving it an impressive finished appearance once it rises and bakes to a warm, golden hue.
-Challah is one of the recipes featured in Craftsy course Artisan Bread Making.
+Traditionally, the bread is braided before it’s baked, giving it an impressive finished appearance once it rises and bakes to a warm, golden hue.

 In the food world, gelt is a type of chocolate candy shaped like a coin and covered in metallic foil to bring the resemblance home.
-It is a traditional Hanukkah gift, and is often used by children when they play with the dreidel.
+It’s a traditional Hanukkah gift and is often used by children when they play with the dreidel.